nicsuzor/wikijuris/cyberlaw/intermediaries_safe_harbours.markdown

 </div>

-## Broadcasting Services Act Sch 5, Cl 91
+## Online Safety Act 2021 (Cth), s 235

 **Video Overview by Nic Suzor: [Other Australian Safe Harbours](https://www.youtube.com/watch?v=p6iNf63Xs0Y)**

-Schedule 5, Clause 91(1) of the _Broadcasting Services Act 1992_ provides that a law of a State or Territory, or a rule of common law or equity, has no effect to the extent to which it:
+Section 235 of the _Online Safety Act 2021_ provides that a law of a State or Territory, or a rule of common law or equity, has no effect to the extent to which it:
-  * (a)  subjects, or would have the effect (whether direct or indirect) of subjecting, an internet content host to liability (whether criminal or civil) in respect of hosting particular internet content in a case where the host was not aware of the nature of the internet content; or
+  * (a)  subjects, or would have the effect (whether direct or indirect) of subjecting, an Australian hosting service provider to liability (whether criminal or civil) in respect of hosting particular online content in a case where the host was not aware of the nature of the online content; or
-  * (b)  requires, or would have the effect (whether direct or indirect) of requiring, an internet content host to monitor, make inquiries about, or keep records of, internet content hosted by the host; or
+  * (b)  requires, or would have the effect (whether direct or indirect) of requiring, an Australian hosting service provider to monitor, make inquiries about, or keep records of, online content hosted by the host; or
-  * (c)  subjects, or would have the effect (whether direct or indirect) of subjecting, an internet service provider to liability (whether criminal or civil) in respect of carrying particular internet content in a case where the service provider was not aware of the nature of the internet content; or
+  * (c)  subjects, or would have the effect (whether direct or indirect) of subjecting, an internet service provider to liability (whether criminal or civil) in respect of carrying particular online content in a case where the service provider was not aware of the nature of the online content; or
-  * (d)  requires, or would have the effect (whether direct or indirect) of requiring, an internet service provider to monitor, make inquiries about, or keep records of, internet content carried by the provider.
+  * (d)  requires, or would have the effect (whether direct or indirect) of requiring, an internet service provider to monitor, make inquiries about, or keep records of, online content carried by the provider.

+This provision used to be contained in the _Broadcasting Services Act_, schedule 5, clause 91.

 Although on its face the clause seems to protect intermediaries against liability for content available on their services but provied by third parties, its application in practice is limited.
 As protection under the clause depends largely on whether the intermediary has actual knowledge of the content, protection is lost where the intermediary is given notice of the content.
 Rights holders can easily stop intermediaries relying on this clause by providing written notice to intermediaries before instituting legal action.